sagannotcarl/nnpn-static/site/content/programs/collaboration-fund/magic-antiracist-trainer-training/index.md

 - Collaboration Fund
 ---

-Magic, **Crowded Fire Theatre** and **Playwrights Foundation** will collaborate on an anti-racist trainer training to empower a group of 12 local artists and theater administrators to lead the Bay Area theatre community creating in deep and lasting change toward greater equity.
+**Magic Theatre**, **Crowded Fire Theatre** and **Playwrights Foundation** will collaborate on an anti-racist trainer training to empower a group of 12 local artists and theater administrators to lead the Bay Area theatre community creating in deep and lasting change toward greater equity.